ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 ### Attend meetups

 There are a lot of great data science communities.
 If you're in New York, I highly recommend the [New York Open Statistical Programming meetup](https://www.meetup.com/nyhackr/); if you're a woman, check out groups like [RLadies](https://rladies.org/), [Women who Code](https://www.womenwhocode.com/), and [PyLadies](http://www.pyladies.com/), all of which have chapters all over the world.
 Stick around after the meetup; there might be an after-event (the NY Open Statistical Programming meetup invites everyone to a bar after the meetup), but even if there isn't, some people will likely stay around and you can meet them when it's less crowded and you have a natural discussion topic (the talk you both just heard).
 You can also talk to the organizers; they're almost definitely friendly folks and can maybe introduce you to others who share your interests.

 If you're nervous about going somewhere where you don't know anyone, you can bring a friend, but don't just talk with them the entire time.
+And if you go alone, look for groups following the pacman rule:

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Love the Pacman Rule: When standing as a group of people, always leave room for 1 person to join your group. <a href="https://t.co/eBi0gT19yl">https://t.co/eBi0gT19yl</a>  Ht <a href="https://twitter.com/gnat?ref_src=twsrc%5Etfw">@gnat</a> <a href="https://t.co/ajvLt2H5bo">pic.twitter.com/ajvLt2H5bo</a></p>&mdash; LaurenceMillar (@LaurenceMillar) <a href="https://twitter.com/LaurenceMillar/status/931795364843200513?ref_src=twsrc%5Etfw">November 18, 2017</a></blockquote>
+<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+If you're looking for a conversation topic, remember that at a meetup or conference, you'll generally have the first-order topic of "we are here because of R (or machine learning, python, etc)."But then there are some meatier second-order questions: why this meetup? what got you interested in R?
+I used $statistical_concept in ordinary conversation the other day, which is ridiculous!
+Have you ever done something like that?"
+(Thanks to my colleague Jake Voytko for this advice).

 ### Try out twitter